kerni714/HealthWelfareStatDB_Shiny/README.md

 # HealthWelfareStatDB_Shiny
-Shiny applications for data uploaded with the HealthWelfareStatDB R package
+This repository contains a Shiny application for data uploaded using the HealthWelfareStatDB R package, see https://github.com/kerni714/HealthWelfareStatDB for more information regarding the package and data.